 Our Safeguarding Policy may be found on this website here.

 As a school, we are committed to ensuring that our children are equipped with the knowledge and skills they need to use the Internet safely.
-We regularly remind or children of the need to be “e safe” when using the internet / e mail.
+We regularly remind or children of the need to be “Online safe” when using the internet / e mail.

 As a parent, you can work in partnership with us to help your children to further develop these skills.
 The best way to help your child to be a safe when using the internet and new technologies (including 'Smart Phones') is to talk to them and make sure they understand these simple rules: